School of Education

 - Doctor of Education in Transformative Learning in the Global Community

 Graduate School of Education degrees require the satisfactory completion of 33-44 (depending on whether certification is included) credit hours of appropriate graduate-level courses with a B average or the equivalent and completion of requirements for a major.
 Credits may also be gained through credit by examination, directed study, independent study, and transfer of credit.

 A completed admission file includes information on professional experience and the academic transcripts of the applicant's undergraduate degree work.
-This material is reviewed by the appropriate program coordinator.
-The coordinator evaluates the academic record, essay, and letters of recommendation (if requested), and determines whether the applicant will be accepted.
+This material is reviewed and the academic record, essay, and letters of recommendation (if requested), are evaluated to determine if the applicant will be accepted.
 New applicants have one term (8 weeks) to complete the acceptance process.
-An overall minimum cumulative grade point average of 2.5-3.5 (depending on the degree) is required for acceptance into an MA, MAT, MET or EDS program.
+An overall minimum cumulative grade point average of 2.5-3.0 (depending on the degree) is required for acceptance into an MA, MAT or MET program.
 Special consideration may be given to students with extraordinary professional accomplishments or to those whose grades show marked improvement in the later years of college or in graduate or professional studies since college.